richardatlateralblast/cbx2pdf/README.md

 If no output file is given, the output will be to the current directory.
-The file name will be the same as the input file, but with a .pdf extension, rather than a .rar extension.
+The file name will be the same as the input file, but with a .pdf extension, rather than a .cbr or .cbz extension.

 If no switches are given it will assume the first argument is the input file and the second is the output file.
 For example: